Barma-lej/halandroid/README.md

 4. If you need different as English language (Current is only in German) then add to folder **package** a file with your language from a folder *lang/landroid_LANGUAGE_CODE.yaml* e.g. [lang/landroid_de.yaml](lang/landroid_de.yaml).

-5. Create a new manual card in Lovelace and add content from a file [lovelace/card.yaml](lovelace/card.yaml).
+5. Create a new manual card in Lovelace ([Here is manual](https://github.com/Barma-lej/halandroid/blob/master/help/add_card.md)) and add content from a file [lovelace/card.yaml](lovelace/card.yaml).
 If you need different as English language then add content from a file *lovelace/card_LANGUAGE_CODE.yaml* e.g. [lovelace/card_de.yaml](lovelace/card_de.yaml).

 6. Change the name of lawnmower in App to **Mower**